Competitive open economy

 You've got the power (you can count on)

-According to the World Economic Forum's Global Competitiveness Report, Iceland consistently ranks among the most reliable electricity suppliers in the world.
+According to the World Economic Forum's (The index has been paused due to the pandemic and will appear in the 2024 report).
+Iceland consistently ranks among the most reliable electricity suppliers in the world.
+Iceland invests heavily in its infrastructure and has implemented advanced technologies to ensure its power grid is stable and efficient despite harsh weather conditions and challenging geography.
 Iceland's state-owned, regulated transmission system operator (TSO), owns and operates the entire transmission system.
 Icelandic power producers supply companies with a constant load of sustainable energy with significant savings in CO2 emissions, insulated from the effects and shifts in carbon costs due to changes in either legislation or carbon market pricing.
-For a real-time snapshot of the climate impact of the global electricity supply, see
+For a real-time snapshot of the climate impact on the global electricity supply, see

 Travel to Iceland at the speed of light

 Iceland has installed several high-capacity terrestrial and submarine cable networks that exceed the highest quality standards for international data centers, high-performance computing, cloud services, content providers, and government services.
 Terrestrial networks are diverse and ensure throughput via multiple routes around the country.
-Iceland serves as a North Atlantic data hub with submarine cables connecting North America, the UK, Greenland, Faroe Islands, and Denmark.
+Iceland is a North Atlantic data hub with submarine cables connecting North America, the UK, Greenland, the Faroe Islands, and Denmark.
 In late 2022, the new IRIS cable will directly connect Iceland and Ireland.
-IRIS will be Iceland's third cable link to Europe, improve security and strengthen its digital resilience to crucial network hubs.
+IRIS will be Iceland's third cable link to Europe, improve security, and strengthen its digital resilience to crucial network hubs.

 The submarine cable system is designed to minimize the risks of outages and maintained for security and redundancy.
 A combination of stable paths in Iceland, multiple routes abroad, and a historically reliable submarine cable system — without any single point of failure — have allowed users in Iceland to reach 100% availability to international networks.
 For further information, please see

 Data center facilities and networks are designed robustly and meet all European building codes.
-Iceland's unique environmental conditions and known hazards are always kept in mind when constructing facilities.
-Despite earthquakes and scenic volcanoes, Icelandic data centers maintain near 100% uptime and have not suffered any damage to infrastructure.
+Iceland's unique environmental conditions and known hazards are always considered when constructing facilities.
+Despite earthquakes and scenic volcanoes, Icelandic data centers maintain nearly 100% uptime and have not suffered any damage to infrastructure.